NoLieNoSean/NoNotes/content/Notes/Analysis1_L11.md

 Few things to note:
 - While defining the limit of a function at a point $p$, we wanted it to be such that we could pick $p$ from outside the domain of $f$.
 In contrast, we want $f$ being defined at $p$ as a prerequisite for $f$ being continuous at $p$.
-- We do not want to restrict $p$ to be a limit point of the domain of $f$, since we would like to comment on weather $f$ is continuous or not at any point in its domain.
+- We do not want to restrict $p$ to be a limit point of the domain of $f$, since we would like to comment on whether $f$ is continuous or not at any point in its domain.
 ### Continuity at a point

 #### Definition